How to use this

 What happens

-Champion notes.
+Advisor notes.
 The first build session is the hardest.
 Students often get stuck because they're trying to build the finished thing, not a rough version.
 Remind them to start with the core thing.
 If a student is completely stuck, help them break the project into one smaller step and do that step together.

 Week 8

-Build sprint 2 — features.
+Build sprint 2, adding features.

 Goal: Core features take shape.
 Students build with purpose, not exploration.